RasaHQ/rasa/docs/core/knowledge-bases.rst

 - the user wants to get the value of an attribute for a specific object

 The action, for example, is not able to compare objects or consider relations between objects in your knowledge base.
+Furthermore, resolving any mention to the last mentioned object in the conversation, might not always be optimal.
 If you want to tackle more complex use cases, you can write your own custom action.
 We added some helper function to ``rasa_sdk.knowledge_base.utils`` that might help you when implementing your own solution.